Sam-Guliker/oba/README.md

 [![https://gyazo.com/827df2002f9a1fcd478e2115be8c1c3f](https://i.gyazo.com/827df2002f9a1fcd478e2115be8c1c3f.gif)](https://gyazo.com/827df2002f9a1fcd478e2115be8c1c3f)

 ## Progressive Enhancement
 With this list I will try to make my code more accessible and useful for every user.
+I made a list to try and tackle this subject.

+## Tools
+These are the tools I will be using to test my website for optimalization and accessibility.
+[developers.google.com](https://developers.google.com/speed/docs/insights/about?hl=en-US&utm_source=PSI&utm_medium=incoming-link&utm_campaign=PSI) Tests on speed and optimalization.
+[Sim Daltonism](https://itunes.apple.com/us/app/sim-daltonism/id693112260?mt=12) with this tool you can test on different colours.
+This way you can test if your website is still working for people that are colourblind.

 ### The list:
 * Images